 - b.
 Aides who meet the following minimum qualifications: - i.
 Able to read, write, and communicate effectively with participant and supervisor - ii.
 Able to use the Electronic Visit Verification (EVV) System - iii.
 Capable of assisting with the activities of daily living - iv.
 Capable of following a care plan with minimal supervision. - v.
 Have a valid driver's license if transporting participants.
 The provider must ensure the employee's license is valid while transporting any participants by verifying the official highway department driving record of the employed individual initially and every two (2) years during employment.
 Copies of the initial and subsequent driving records must be maintained in the employee's personnel file. - vi.
 Are at least 18 years of age - vii.
 Have passed competency testing or successfully completed a competency training and evaluation program performed by a RN or LPN prior to providing services to Home and Community-Based waiver participants.
-The competency evaluation must contain all elements of the PC II services in the Description of Services listed above.
-The competency training should also include training on appropriate record keeping and ethics and interpersonal relationships.
+The competency evaluation must contain all elements of the PCPC services in the Description of Services listed above.
+The competency training should also include training on the following required training topics: